WildernessLabs/AquaMira/Documentation/BenchTesting.md

 # Bench Testing

-The Thurston application can be run on a Project Lab for bench testing and validation.
+The AquaMira application can be run on a Project Lab for bench testing and validation.

 ## Setup